huylb314/AVIAD_AVIJST/aviad/pytorch/README.md

 1. [Topic Coherent Evaluate](#topic-coherent-evaluate)

 ### Introduction
 Autoencoding Variational Inference for Aspect Discovery (AVIAD) model, which extends the previous work of Autoencoding Variational In- ference for Topic Models (AVITM) to embed prior knowledge of seed words.
 This work includes enhancement of the previous AVI architecture and also modification of the loss function.
-Ultimately,

 ### Requirements and Dependencies
 - Ubuntu (We test with Ubuntu = 19.10)